asbor/iu-project-software-engineering/documents/01-Conception-Phase/00-HoppyBrew.md

             component "uvicorn" as uvicorn
             component "endpoints" as endpoints
             component "APIRouter" as APIRouter
+            component "EntityManager" as EntityManager
+            component "PictureGallery" as PictureGallery

             portin "Port:80" as port80
             portin "Port:443" as port443